August 20, 2018

 Clinical Contributors to this Story

-Curtis Campbell, M.D. contributes to topics such as Orthopedics.
+Stephen R. Rossman, D.O. contributes to topics such as Orthopedics.

 - You explored all other options.
 Surgery of any kind is not something to take lightly, so it’s important to consider all other options first.
 Sometimes physical therapy, increased stretching, cortisone injections or simple rest, ice, compression and elevation (also known as R.I.C.E.) could help the pain subside and improve quality of life.

 - You are low risk.
-Waiting to have knee replacement surgery is encouraged when people have certain risk factors, like morbid obesity or uncontrolled diabetes, or they smoke.
+Waiting to have knee replacement surgery is encouraged when people have certain risk factors, such as morbid obesity or uncontrolled diabetes, or they smoke.
 Every surgeon is different, but many won’t operate on someone with increased risk factors, like a body mass index (BMI) over 40, because it’s simply too dangerous.
 So it is important to have your health in check if you’re going to pursue knee replacement surgery.

 - You are willing to work for it.
 Like any surgical procedure, you’re going to feel pain after a knee replacement and it will take time to recover.
 You have to go into it with a positive attitude and expect to endure some pain for better long-term outcomes.
 It’s pain with a purpose!
 Stick to your post-op therapy, work hard, and you will experience the benefits after the healing is complete.

 Every case is different, but once you discuss all your options with your health care provider and receive medical clearance for surgery, you can typically expect the knee replacement surgery to be complete in about 1.5 – 2 hours.
 After surgery, patients spend between 1-3 nights in the hospital but can usually get up and move the knee around that same day.
 Keeping it mobilized is critical, especially during the days immediately following surgery.